10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part IV, Division 2 (Sections 18-19)

-The rule: You may only collect, use, or disclose personal data for purposes that a reasonable person would consider appropriate in the circumstances and that have been notified to the individual.
+The rule: You may only collect, use, or disclose personal data for purposes a reasonable person would consider appropriate — and that you have told the individual about.

 What This Means in Practice